MarikoSakuragi/BHA-2022/week4/index.md

 (1) Clean up kitchen at first(unless you keep it clean always).
 I tried to sterilize the kitchen counter by spraying alcohol.
 I also sprayed alcohol to a measuring cup, a pot, and a spoon.<br/>
 ![Kitchen counter](/photo/92202.jpg)<br/>
 <br/>
 (2) Measure what is need.
-As I didn't have a scale, I used sugar and agar which packed in small portions.<br/>
+As I didn't have a scale, I used sugar and agar which packed in small portions, because it make it easily to measure how many grams.<br/>
 <br/>
 (3) Mix water, agar, sugar, and chicken soup in a pot.<br/>
 ![Mixing](/photo/92203.jpg)<br/>